 3. Lake Carlsbad Recreation Area (Carlsbad)

 The second largest reservoir in the state (after Elephant Butte) is well worth a visit.
 Although there’s no official swimming area, the lake is huge at 15,000 acres so there’s no shortage of options for swimmers.
 You can even go scuba diving here!
+It's one of the best lakes for swimming in New Mexico.
 This lake is located off Highway 511 (or Highway 539) in Navajo Dam.

 5. Park Lake (Santa Rosa)

-Park Lake offers a wealth of water activities, including swimming.
-There’s even an inflatable water park, called a Wibit!
+The Santa Rosa Water Park at Park Lake in New Mexico offers a wealth of water activities, including swimming.
+There’s even an inflatable water park!
 You’ll find Park Lake on Blue Hole Road in Santa Rosa.
+Visit the

 6. Cochiti Lake Recreation Area (Cochiti)

 has a good reputation among windsurfers, it’s also a great place to take a dip.
 There’s a designated swimming beach, at this no-wake lake, which is usually well-maintained.
 Cochiti Lake is on Cochiti Lake Road in Peña Blanca.
 This is one of the most ideal lakes in New Mexico for swimming.

 Ute Lake State Park Road, Ute Lake State Pk Rd, Logan, NM 88426, USA

 This reservoir on the Canadian River is a popular swimming spot.
 At almost 13-miles long, there is plenty of room for all manner of water activities.
 Many New Mexico lakes lack shade and Ute Lake is no exception, so bring some type of sun shade with you.

 Have you been to any of these swimming holes in New Mexico?
 Where do you go to cool off when the temperature rises?
 What are your favorite